-This Management's Discussion and Analysis of Financial Condition and Results of Operations ("MD&A") should be read in conjunction with the condensed unaudited interim consolidated financial statements of Helix BioPharma Corp. (the "Company" or "Helix") for the three and six-month periods ended January 31, 2019 and 2018 and the accompanying notes thereto.
+This Management's Discussion and Analysis of Financial Condition and Results of Operations ("MD&A") should be read in conjunction with the consolidated financial statements of Helix BioPharma Corp. (the "Company" or "Helix") for the years ended July 31, 2019 and 2018 and the accompanying notes thereto.
 This MD&A is based on financial statements which have been prepared in accordance with International Financial Reporting Standards ("IFRS").
 All amounts are depicted in Canadian currency unless otherwise noted.